Hi! I’m Joy.

 Biography

 Joy Morin is a teacher, pianist, speaker, and writer of a blog at ColorInMyPiano.com.
 She teaches students of all ages at her independent piano studio near Ann Arbor, Michigan.
 A devoted teacher and lifelong learner, Joy is a frequent attendee of conferences and workshops to refine her craft.
-In recent years, she has twice been the recipient of MTNA Teacher Enrichment Grants, enabling her to further pursue her interest in Edwin Gordon’s work in Music Learning Theory (MLT) and complete certifications from the Gordon Institute for Music Learning (GIML.org) in both Piano and Early Childhood Music.
+She has five times been the recipient of MTNA Teacher Enrichment Grants, enabling her to further pursue her interest in Edwin Gordon’s work in Music Learning Theory (MLT) and complete multiple certifications from the Gordon Institute for Music Learning (GIML.org) in Piano as well as Early Childhood Music.

 About the Name “Color In My Piano”